 When I was a little girl, Pumpkin Pie wasn’t a favorite of mine, maybe it’s because I expected a little more flavor in a pie.
 Some pumpkin pies just don’t have that “gotcha” taste, you know, that bite that makes you close your eyes in sheer delight.
 I never really figured it out, I mean my mother always used cinnamon and cloves in her pumpkin pie but something was just lacking for me.

-- 1-15 oz can of pumpkin puree (not pumpkin pie filling) or 2 cups fresh pumpkin
+- 1 15 oz can pumpkin puree not pumpkin pie filling or 2 cups fresh pumpkin

 - 2 eggs

 - 1/4 teaspoon ground cloves

 - Nutmeg grater